afondiel/SmartMeterSim/README.md

 ## Contributing

-We welcome contributions to EnerSight!
+We welcome contributions to Energy-Telemetry-AWS-IoT!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.